mariam-arshad04/EcoVoltify/README.md

 - Inside phpMyAdmin, select the `ecovoltify2` database
 - Click the **Import** tab
-- Browse and select the `aldawa.sql` file from the `database/` folder of the project
+- Browse and select the `ecovoltify2.sql` file from the `database/` folder of the project

 #### 7. Launch the Website